 Contact Colleen: firstname.lastname@example.org

-Paula became involved as a board member for Homes of Hope to ensure our residents have an advocate and voice.
+Paula is the Clinical Program Manager of Neuroscience for OSF.
+She became involved as a board member for Homes of Hope to ensure our residents have an advocate and voice.
 Having a healthcare background allows for much needed insight when advocating for their rights, needs, and dignity.
 Paula’s favorite part is interacting with the residents and watching them live a happy, productive, and joyful life.

 Contact Paula: Paula.J.Porter@osfhealthcare.org